A very special thank you to our entire Open Source Summit North America 2022 Program Committee!

 Jochen Kall Expert Engineer – Safety, ITK Engineering GmbH

 Yoshitake Kobayashi is the General Manager of Advanced Software Technology Office at Toshiba Corporation.
 A part of his team provides a Linux distribution for various Toshiba products.
 His research interests include operating systems, distributed systems, and dynamically reconfigurable systems.
-Additionally, he is the Chair of the Technical Steering Committee for the Civil Infrastructure Platform Project, hosted by The Linux Foundation.
+Additionally, he is the Chair of the Technical Steering Committee for the Civil Infrastructure Platform Project, which is hosted by The Linux Foundation.

-Greg is among a distinguished group of software developers who maintain Linux at the kernel level.
-In his role as Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
+Greg Kroah-Hartman is among a distinguished group of software developers who maintain Linux at the kernel level.
+In his role as a Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
+He also works closely with Linux Foundation members and projects, and on key initiatives to advance Linux.

 For more than 19 years I have been helping organizations being Lean\Agile and modernizing their App Portfolios and Software Development Life Cycle.
 Using DevOps, Cloud, PaaS, Containers, Microservices, API we increased delivery velocity and reducing TCO.

-As a community member, I have been engaged in various non-profit communities to contribute and promote Open Source.
+Passionate by Open Source, as a pragmatic leader I’m used to work with partners and technologies from everywhere and building bridges between traditional IT and innovative approaches.As a community member, I have been engaged in various non-profit communities to contribute and promote Open Source.
 Throughout my career I have been active on producing content as Blog posts, articles, videos about technologies.

 Sasha helps maintain the Linux Kernel Stable and LTS trees.
-He is currently employed by Google where he helps make Linux better.
-Previously, Sasha was employed by Microsoft and the Ksplice team in Oracle.
+He is currently employed by NVIDIA where he helps make Linux better.
+Previously, Sasha was employed by Google, Microsoft, and the Ksplice team in Oracle.

 Kim Lewandowski Founder / Product, Chainguard, Inc